nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 which gives us direct feedback about the alerts from the respective project developers.
 We see that memory alerts
-are rarely intentional coding
+are rarely to be intentional coding
 (median rate of .8%)
-and significantly less likely
-to be intentional coding than non-memory alerts (6.3%).
-Conversely, we find memory alerts are significantly more likely to be
-incorrectly flagged by tool, i.e. False Positives (3.5%) than non-memory alerts (2.5%).
-Again, memory alerts are less likely to remain alive in the code (10.2%) than non-memory alerts (15.2%).
+and are significantly less than non-memory alerts (5.7%).
-We measured statisfical significance throguh Mann-Whitney U test where p-value for all three comparison were below 0.05.
+However, we do not find any difference in being false positive or alive between memory and non-memory related alerts.

 | Project        | Total memory alert   | Marked Intentional   | Marked False Positive   | Alive at last scan   | Eliminated through undetermined ways  |
 |:------------|---------------:|---------------------:|------------------------:|---------------:|-----------------------------:|